The Pallisers

 The Pallisers is a 1974 BBC television adaptation of Anthony Trollope's Palliser novels.
-Set in Victorian era England with a backdrop of parliamentary life, Simon Raven's dramatisation covers six of Anthony Trollope's novels and follows the events of the characters over two decades.
+Set in Victorian era England with a backdrop of parliamentary life, Simon Raven's dramatisation covers six novels and follows the events and characters over two decades.

-The series featured a huge cast of prominent and rising actors.
+The series featured a large cast of both prominent and rising actors.

 Plot

-The series begins with the story of Lady Glencora (Susan Hampshire), fiancée of the dry, aristocratic Plantagenet Palliser (Philip Latham) who will inherit the title of the Duke of Omnium and Gatherum from his uncle (Roland Culver).
-Although they marry, Lady Glencora still pines for her unsuitable but handsome admirer Burgo Fitzgerald (Barry Justice).
+The series begins with the story of Lady Glencora, fiancée of the dry, aristocratic Plantagenet Palliser, who will inherit the title of the Duke of Omnium and Gatherum from his uncle.
+Although they marry, Lady Glencora still pines for her unsuitable but handsome admirer Burgo Fitzgerald.

 Palliser becomes aware of this situation and takes his wife on a long tour of Europe, even though he had recently been offered the position of Chancellor of the Exchequer, the one political position he craves.
-While on their grand tour, the newlyweds come to a better understanding, and upon their return to London Glencora becomes an ambitious society hostess.
+While on their tour, the newlyweds come to a better understanding, and upon their return to London Glencora becomes an ambitious society hostess.

-Whilst Plantagenet succeeds in his political aspirations, Irish barrister Phineas Finn (Donal McCann) is elected to Parliament for the family seat of Loughshane.
-In London, Finn rises quickly in high society and falls in love with Lady Laura Standish (Anna Massey) who is struggling to maintain her lifestyle after paying off the debts of her brother, Lord Chiltern (John Hallam).
+Whilst Plantagenet succeeds in his political aspirations, Irish barrister Phineas Finn is elected to Parliament for the family seat of Loughshane.
+In London, Finn rises quickly in society and falls in love with Lady Laura Standish, who is struggling to maintain her lifestyle after paying off the debts of her brother, Lord Chiltern.

-Lady Laura marries Robert Kennedy (Derek Godfrey), a wealthy Scottish MP and Finn is forced to resign after a defeat on the Irish Tenant Right.
+Lady Laura marries Robert Kennedy, a wealthy Scottish MP, and Finn is forced to resign after a defeat on the Irish Tenant Right issue.
 Lady Laura's marriage collapses and she moves to Germany.
 Finn spends Christmas with Lady Laura only to be accused of adultery by Kennedy.
-Finn is later arrested for murder but the Pallisers finance his defence.
+Finn is later arrested for murder, but the Pallisers finance his defence.
+Later Finn's life takes a turn for the better.

-Episode synopsis'The Pallisers' at trollopesociety.org, retrieved 5 February 2018
+Palliser succeeds to the dukedom and becomes Prime Minister but finds the social demands of office difficult.
+His wife seeks to influence a by-election involving Ferdinand Lopez, who has married for money Emily Wharton, daughter of a wealthy lawyer, and the fall-out affects all involved.
+The Palliser children start to have romantic involvements.

+In the final episodes the marriages of the Palliser children are settled, though not without difficulties.